Miller v. Bonta

 Miller v.
 Bonta is a pending court case before Judge Roger Benitez of the U.S. District Court for the Southern District of California concerning California's assault weapon ban, the Roberti–Roos Assault Weapons Control Act of 1989 (AWCA).
 Judge Roger Benitez struck down the ban in a ruling on June 5, 2021.
 A three-judge panel of the Ninth Circuit issued a stay of the ruling on June 21, 2021, which left the ban in place as appeals were litigated.
-The panel then vacated Judge Benitez’s ruling and remanded it back down after NYSRPA v.
+The panel then vacated Judge Benitez's ruling and remanded it back down after New York State Rifle & Pistol Association, Inc. v.
 Bruen was decided.
 The case was known as Miller v.
 Becerra before Rob Bonta succeeded Xavier Becerra as Attorney General of California in April 2021.